Say Goodbye to Floating Pool Steps: Tips and Tricks for Pool Owners

 If you’ve got a sweet set of pool steps, you know they’re a vital part of your pool setup.
 Not only do they keep you safe and steady as you enter and exit the pool, but they also add to the overall pool experience.

-But let’s face it, we’ve all had those annoying moments when those bad boys just won’t stay put and keep floating to the surface.
+But let’s face it, we’ve all had those annoying moments when those pool steps just won’t stay put and keep floating to the surface.

 Well, fear not!
-We’ve got you covered with some tips on how to keep your pool steps from floating away.
+Here are some tips on how to prevent floating pool steps.

 How to prevent pool steps from floating